Wall-Brew-Co/open-source/README.md

 Our open source philosophy describes the fundamental beliefs and values we hold and why we value them.
 Since philosophy tends to be abstract, this section is intended to be educational more than it is a means of handling concrete situations.
 We do not expect every member to personally hold the same beliefs or perspectives as we do; however, we have derived many of our practices and standards from our philosophy.
-Therefore, we believe it is important to share with out open source community.
+Therefore, we believe it is important to share with our open source community.

 ### Community Standards